hossain-sanowar/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-It's a data-transfer system.
-The data may be converted and processed in real time instead of batches.
-Data pipeline includes harvesting or capturing data using different technologies, storing raw data, cleaning, verifying, converting, and visualizing KPIs.
+It refers to a mechanism for transferring data across systems.
+The data may or may not undergo transformation, and it may be processed in real time (or streaming) as opposed to in batches.
+Right from harvesting or capturing data using different technologies, storing raw data, cleaning and verifying data, translating data into a queryable format, visualizing KPIs, and orchestrating the aforementioned process is a data pipeline.